paulhankin/plot/README.md

 pen movement, and centers it on an A4 page of size 297mm by 210mm.
 Finally, it writes the output file `out.gcode` which can be sent to an xy-plotter which understands gcode.

+Note that this code understands and parses only a small part of the SVG standard.

 The `paths` package contains code for loading and saving SVG files, resizing, clipping, and sorting paths.